-Hydrogen has huge energy potential and is not only found in water.
-It is a component of many organic and inorganic waste substances and residual materials.
-Graforce has developed electricity-based plasmalysis methods for producing hydrogen from residual materials in an energy-efficient manner.
+Hydrogen holds huge energy potential and is not only found in water.
+It is a component of many organic and inorganic wastes and residual materials.
+Graforce has developed a plasma electrolysis process to produce hydrogen from residual materials in an energy-efficient and cost-effective manner.

-Graforce therefore does not split water molecules, but rather nitrogen and hydrocarbon compounds that are contained in water or other liquids.
+Graforce does not split water molecules to produce hydrogen, but instead splits nitrogen and hydrocarbon compounds found in wastewater or other feedstocks.

-In biogas or natural gas, hydrogen is bound to a much lesser extent than, for example, in water.
-Therefore, just 10kWh of energy is enough to produce 1 kg of hydrogen and 3 kg of elemental carbon from 4 kg of biogas or natural gas.
-This can then be used to generate emission-free heat and electricity in a hydrogen combined heat and power plant (CHP) or in a fuel cell.
+The hydrogen is bound much weaker in biogas or natural gas.
+Therefore, 10kWh of energy is already sufficient to extract 1 kg of hydrogen and 3 kg of elemental carbon from 4 kg of biogas or natural gas.